- Take Action

 This law touches on three important concepts:

-- Due care – By saying that a driver must exercise due care the law creates a relationship of responsibility for the driver of a vehicle approaching a bicyclist.
+- Due care – By saying that a driver must exercise due care, the law creates a relationship of responsibility for the driver of a vehicle approaching a bicyclist.
 Language stating a due care requirement may make it easier for bicyclists to hold a driver liable if hit.

-- Defined distance – By stating that a reasonable and prudent distance is one of at least 3 feet the law makes it easy to publicize what is regarded as a safe distance and reinforces the most commonly required safe passing distance.
+- Defined distance – By stating that a reasonable and prudent distance is one of at least 3 feet, the law makes it easy to publicize what is regarded as a safe distance and reinforces the most commonly required safe passing distance.

 - Variable distance – By stating that a reasonable and prudent distance is one that varies with increased speed, the law makes it clear that three feet is not an absolute.
-What is safe can vary depending upon speed and road conditions.
+What is safe can vary depending on speed and road conditions.
 Recognizing this is rare amongst state laws that define a safe distance.

 Where did they come from?

-The first state to pass a three foot law was Wisconsin in 1973.
+The first state to pass a three-foot law was Wisconsin in 1973.
 Safe passing laws that do not define a distance are generally derived from the model laws found in the Uniform Vehicle Code (UVC), which was last updated in 2000.

 There are three UVC sections that have an impact on safe passing laws.
-If you would like to know more about safe passing in your state, or you are considering new legislation in this area of law, finding your state’s equivalent statutes for the following UVC sections would be a good place to look.
+If you would like to know more about safe passing in your state or you are considering new legislation in this area of law, finding your state’s equivalent statutes for the following UVC sections would be a good place to look.

 UVC 11-303: Overtaking a Vehicle on the Left – This section is the source of the safe distance language used by a majority of states.

-UVC 11-305: Limitations on Overtaking on the Left – This section generally deals with crossing the center-line of the roadway in order to pass another vehicle.
-Crossing the center line can be relevant to safe passing laws because a vehicle may have to cross the center line in order to provide a safe distance while passing, therefore it is important that vehicles are allowed to do so.
+UVC 11-305: Limitations on Overtaking on the Left – This section generally deals with crossing the center line of the roadway in order to pass another vehicle.
+Crossing the center line can be relevant to safe passing laws because a vehicle may have to cross the center line in order to provide a safe distance while passing; therefore, it is important that vehicles are allowed to do so.

-UVC 11-306: Further Limitations on Driving on Left of Center of Roadway– This section deals with crossing the center-line of the roadway in order to pass when there are specific road circumstances that compromise visibility.
-Since it only applies when there are specific road circumstances, like a curve or slope that may affect visibility, it is less likely to create problems when interacting with a safe passing law.
+UVC 11-306: Further Limitations on Driving on Left of Center of Roadway– This section deals with crossing the center line of the roadway in order to pass when there are specific road circumstances that compromise visibility.
+Since it only applies when there are specific road circumstances, like a curve or slope, that may affect visibility, it is less likely to create problems when interacting with a safe passing law.